If you're wondering whether Paris is truly accessible, we have a two-part response: the bad news, and the good.

 We may as well start off with the bad news: Paris doesn't exactly have a stellar record where accessibility is concerned.
-Wheelchair-intolerant cobblestone streets; out-of-order or nonexistent metro elevators; cafe bathrooms in basements accessible only by narrow spiral staircases-- you name it.
-For visitors with disabilities or limited mobility, Paris can seem like an obstacle course.
+Wheelchair-intolerant cobblestone streets and thin strips of sidewalk to match; out-of-order or nonexistent metro elevators; cafe bathrooms in basements accessible only by narrow spiral staircases-- you name it.
+For visitors with disabilities or limited mobility, Paris can seem like a genuine obstacle course.

 Public Transportation: Getting Around the City